khulnasoft/HandPickr/build-output-api/edge-functions/README.md

 meaning that the Edge Function will be accessible at the `/index` (or `/`) path of the Deployment.

-The [`.vc-config.json`](./.vercel/output/functions/index.func/.vc-config.json) file specifies `"runtime": "edge"` which informs Vercel that the endpoint should be created as an Edge Function.
+The [`.vc-config.json`](./.vercel/output/functions/index.func/.vc-config.json) file specifies `"runtime": "edge"` which informs Khulnasoft that the endpoint should be created as an Edge Function.

 The `"entrypoint": "index.js"` field indicates that the [`index.js`](.vercel/output/functions/index.func/index.js) source code file will be the starting point of execution when the Edge Function is invoked.